Milo1885/Tease-AI/README.md

 # Changelog - Patch 47

+9/16 - 9/17 - Created AI Box app that allows users to create and open files that will allow them to easily share their creations from entire scripts to minor additions

+Added Commands @RapidCodeOn and @RapidCodeOff, which allows the program to chew through multiple @NullResponse lines almost immediately

+Added Commands @InterruptsOff and @InterruptsOn which can be used to prevent the user from Interrupting a script

+Added Command @DeleteVar[] which allows you delete a variable you've created

+App Window is no longer always on top.
+Holy fuck did that get annoying fast

 9/15 1:50 pm - Fixed bug where @ShowButtImage pulled up Boob pictures instead

 9/15 1:36 pm - Domme now occasionally makes and corrects typos